 I had a sensor that was off 4 mmol/L (72 mg/dL) (the different between the sensor and blood glucose measurement was 4 mmol/L (72 mg/dL)) and the customer service didn't accept that as a fault of the sensor, because I had only scanned at the moment of the blood glucose measurement.

-Previously there were reports of Bluetooth connection problems of devices running Android 13 with Libre 2 and 3 sensors.
+Previously there were reports of Bluetooth connection problems with devices running Android 13 with Libre 2 and 3 sensors.
 It seems that after a system update they don’t exist anymore.
 I myself updated recently to Android 13.
 Bluetooth functioned perfectly.
 There is only one difference of significance: apps I killed with “Force stop” restart more often than under Android 12.
 When a US Libre 2 sensor or Libre 3 sensor was started with Abbott’s Libre app, that app will restart more easily and disrupt the connection of Juggluco with the sensor.

 Juggluco 4.13.0 and later contains support for NFC NovoPen® 6 & NovoPen Echo®Plus insulin pens.
 Just hold the back of the pen to the NFC sensor in your phone with Juggluco in the foreground.
 Thereafter, you can specify with what label the new values have to be saved.
 For the case you have previously entered the insulin dose data by hand, you can specify that only doses after a certain date and time should be added.